Back to Podcast Guides

 • Treat triggers as cues for practice: orient, downshift, feel, reality-check, and choose a clean next action.

-• The goal is not perfect circadian hygiene.
-The goal is a nervous system that receives clearer signals and has more room to respond.
+• The goal is a nervous system that receives unambiguous signals and has more room to respond honestly.

 Free assessment